fbpx

 • Better metabolism because planks burn more calories than sit-ups or crunches.

-• You engage the major muscles groups, so it improves core definition.
+• You engage the major muscle groups, so it improves core definition.

 • Planks help you keep your joints and bones in alignment which gives you a good posture.